oscar-system/Singular.jl/docs/src/transExt.md

 a^2*b + a*b + b^2

 julia> F2, = FunctionField(Fp(7), 4)
-(Function Field over Finite Field of Characteristic 7 with transcendence basis n_transExt[a1, a2, a3, a4], n_transExt[a1, a2, a3, a4])
+(Function field over Finite field of characteristic 7 with transcendence basis n_transExt[a1, a2, a3, a4], n_transExt[a1, a2, a3, a4])

 julia> B = transcendence_basis(F2)
 4-element Vector{n_transExt}: